-Blanquette is my grandmother’s signature dish, it’s probably the dish she makes the most often, along with caramel rice pudding, beef stew, potato fries, and apple pie.
+Blanquette is my grandmother’s signature dish.
+It’s probably the dish she makes the most often, along with caramel rice pudding, beef stew, potato fries, and apple pie.
 Officially, a blanquette refers to a meat stew, usually veal, cooked in a white creamy sauce flavored with herbs, white wine, and other aromatics like onions and optionally carrots, potatoes, and mushrooms.
 According to my grandmother, traditional blanquette doesn’t contain carrots, but we are not doing the traditional one here!

-To give this stew a meaty texture I went with jackfruit, which has the perfect tender texture.
-The thing is, jackfruit is pretty bland if not well seasoned.
+To give this stew a meaty texture, I went with jackfruit, which has the perfect tender texture.
+The thing is, jackfruit is pretty bland if not well-seasoned.
 So first, we marinate it in almond butter, toasted sesame oil, nutritional yeast, and some spices to give it a rich flavor.

-Here’s a quick tip: you don’t want to mash the jackfruit or stir the stew too often, otherwise it will pull apart and your blanquette will have a fibrous texture.
+Here’s a quick tip: you don’t want to mash the jackfruit or stir the stew too often.
+Otherwise, it will pull apart, and your blanquette will have a fibrous texture.
 You want whole pieces of jackfruit!
-Now if you don’t have access to jackfruit, or simply want more protein, I suggest using tofu or tempeh.
+Now, if you don’t have access to jackfruit or simply want more protein, I suggest using tofu or tempeh.

-Next, we have the aromatics: white wine, onion studded with cloves, and a bouquet garni (thyme sprigs and bay leaves).
+Next, we have the aromatics: white wine, onion studded with cloves, and a bouquet of garni (thyme sprigs and bay leaves).
 For the veggies, I went with the basic carrots, potatoes, and mushrooms.
 Hearty vegetables for a comforting dish.

-As the blanquette slowly cooks, the broth absorbs the flavors of the jackfruit marinade, white wine, and herbs.
+As the blanquette slowly cooks, the broth absorbs the flavors of jackfruit marinade, white wine, and herbs.

 Once your carrots and potatoes are cooked, it’s time to stir in the cashew cream.
 It consists of soaked cashews blended with yogurt and lemon juice to give it some tanginess.
-Do not omit the cashew cream, it’s the key to a thick and creamy sauce.
+Do not omit the cashew cream.
+It’s the key to a thick and creamy sauce.